RealFascinated/sharex-php-uploader/README.md

 ## Installation

 1. Find somewhere to host the script (Preferably more than 5GB of storage).
+2. Check that your web server has the GD library installed.
+(See below for instructions on how to install it on Ubuntu.)
-2. Upload the files to your server.
+3. Upload the files to your server.
-3. Edit the `upload.php` file to configure the script.
+4. Edit the `upload.php` file to configure the script.
-4. Add the custom uploader to ShareX.
+5. Add the custom uploader to ShareX.
-5. Configure the custom uploader in ShareX.
+6. Configure the custom uploader in ShareX.
-6. Test it!
+7. Test it!

 ## Help